What is Microteaching?

 4. More learning and less damage:

-Micro teaching program is conducted with not more than 3-4 students at a time.
+Micro teaching program is conducted with no more than 3-4 students at a time.
 This makes it possible to acquire a better teaching experience.
 In addition, it lessens the chances of mistakes.

 5. Improves attitude:

 A positive attitude contributes to better results.
 Thus, one of the objectives of this program is to guide the trainees to attain a positive attitude towards any criticism.
-As a result, negative feed backs also motivate the trainees to strive for betterment.
+As a result, negative feedbacks given in a positive way helps to motivate the trainees to strive for betterment.

 6. Promotes systematic lesson planning: